tropicbliss/NodeSniper/README.md

 - Mojang account sniping
 - Microsoft account sniping
-- GC sniping (package from source if you want this feature)
+- GC sniping
 - Spread (delay between asynchronous sniping requests)
-- Auto offset (automatically calculating the offset, also known as delay for sniping, yes you also must package this from source if you want this feature)
+- Auto offset

 ## Why is it called NodeSniper, when it is made in Java?